 In the SSA “Blue Book” kidney or renal failure is listed under section 6 of the disability impairment guide.
 This section details all kidney function conditions that are recognized by the Disability Determination Services or DDS.
 Most people who are experiencing this condition will fit into one or more categories defined in this section of the “Blue Book.”
 However, to qualify for disability benefits, you must still provide a detailed medical and treatment history.

-Working with a Disability Lawyer
+Working with a Disability Representative

 Navigating the disability claims system can be confusing, even when you have been diagnosed with a recognized condition like renal failure.
-If you need help understanding the SSA evaluation process or you are interested in additional guidance as you begin the appeals process, working with an experienced disability lawyer is a great option.
+If you need help understanding the SSA evaluation process or you are interested in additional guidance as you begin the appeals process, working with an experienced disability representative is a great option.
 Call 877.978.3136 or contact the team at London Disability today for more information.